Shreveport leaders discuss putting cameras in high-crime neighborhoods

 SHREVEPORT, La.
-(KTAL/KMSS) Shreveport City Leaders are discussing putting cameras in high crime neighborhoods.
+(KTAL/KMSS) — Shreveport city leaders say they are thinking about putting cameras in high-crime neighborhoods.

 The Public Safety Committee met Tuesday to talk about how cameras may help curtail crime in Shreveport.